 \section{Middle convolutions, Weyl groups and integrable deformations}

-In the previous section, we saw that moduli spaces of stable meromorphic connections are realized as quiver varieties on which integrable admissible deformations of connections are defined.
-As it is known, quiver varieties has Weyl group symmetries generated by reflection functors (see \cite{CH} and \cite{Nak2}).
+In the previous section, we saw that moduli spaces of stable meromorphic connections are realized as quiver varieties.
+As it is known, quiver varieties have Weyl group symmetries generated by reflection functors (see \cite{CH} and \cite{Nak2}).
 Similarly on the moduli space side, we also have the symmetries generated by middle convolutions.
-In this section, we see the relationship between middle convolutions and Weyl group of quivers and give a classification of their symmetries in certain lower dimensional cases.
-And we see the symmetries of integrable deformations as an application.
+In this section, we see the relationship between middle convolutions and Weyl groups of quivers and give a classification of their symmetries in certain lower dimensional cases.
+And we see the symmetries of integrable families as an application.